-LPSC is the record owner of 40.5% of the Company's issued and outstanding Common Stock, excluding treasury stock, at December 31, 1998, and the Record Date.
-In August 1997, the ownership of LPSC was transferred to Vishay/LPSC, a newly formed joint venture between the Lite-On Group and Vishay.
-Vishay holds a 65% interest in the joint venture, and the Lite-On Group holds the other 35%.
+LPSC is the record owner of 38.7% and 38.1%, of the Company's issued and outstanding Common Stock, excluding treasury stock, at December 31, 1999, and the Record Date, respectively.
+In August 1997, the ownership of LPSC was transferred to Vishay/LPSC, a joint venture between the Lite-On Group and Vishay.
+In March 2000, Vishay agreed to sell its 65% interest in the Vishay/LPSC joint venture to the Lite-On Group, the 35% owner.

-During the years ended December 31, 1998 and 1997, approximately 25% and 32%, respectively, of the purchases of products for resale by the Company, amounting to approximately \$12,320,000 and \$15,630,000, respectively, were from Vishay/LPSC.
+For the year ended December 31, 1999, approximately \$17,373,000, or 22%, of the Company's sales were from product manufactured by Vishay/LPSC.
 These products, which were also available generally from other sources, were negotiated at prices competitive with prices charged by other vendors of similar products in similar quantities.
-There are no special or exclusive trading agreements or understandings between the Company and LPSC, other than the Company's previously filed marketing agreement with LPSC.
+There are no special or exclusive trading agreements or understandings between the Company and Vishay/LPSC, other than the Company's previously filed marketing agreement with Vishay/LPSC.